 1. Blog promotion.
 Like I said before, this series is about social media, so we'll begin here.
 If you blog, and you're hoping to increase traffic to your blog, then begin pinning your blog posts.
 This is where the comment about pictures I made above comes into play.
 Inserting pictures into your blog posts make them fun and intererting anyway, but now you have another reason.
 You want to be able to pin your blog posts, and have other people repin them, so that others can repin their repins and so on and so forth.
 Having a picture within your post, that gives a clue to the content, increases that chance someone reading what you have to say, and beginning that repinning process.
 Creating a little button with the title of your blog post is an even better idea.
 Here's an example of a button I made for one of mine:

 If you make what they're clicking on more obvious, they're more likely to click.
-I made this button in Publisher, but you could easily make a button using any photo and Paint.
+I made this button with PicMonkey, but you could easily make a button using any photo editor or Paint.
 Oh, and one more thing!
-Everytime you pin something, Pinterest gives you the option to tweet it or share it on Facebook as well!
+Every time you pin something, Pinterest gives you the option to tweet it or share it on Facebook as well!
 Triple exposure friends.

 2. Lesson planning.
 Pinterest is a great way to organize all of those resources you plan to use.
 Create a pinboard for each subject and then begin the search for fun crafts, projects, lapbooks, science experiements, art, online games, and printables.
 The possibilities are endless.
 You can even pin by month instead of subject and then each month just go to that month's board and begin gathering what you need for all of the incredible ideas you have pinned!